 The Daniel E. Koshland, Jr. Graduate Student Fellowship in the Art of Teaching Writing is a grant designed to provide graduate students teaching Reading & Composition courses the opportunity to improve existing and develop new pedagogical skills and practices.
 Thirteen students will each receive a $2,000 stipend to participate in a seminar led by Joseph Harris, a leading scholar in compositional studies.

-The Daniel E. Koshland, Jr. Graduate Student Fellowship begins with a week-long intensive Summer Institute in the Art of Teaching Writing.
-The institute will be held June 1-5, 2019 at the Townsend Center for the Humanities.
+This year's Daniel E. Koshland, Jr. Graduate Student Fellowship begins with a two-week-long intensive Summer Institute in the Art of Teaching Writing.
+The institute will be held remotely from May 26 to June 5, 2020.
 In the mornings, students learn about best practices for designing writing courses and working with student writers.
 In the afternoons, students join in conversations with distinguished scholars in writing studies on such topics as the aims of first-year writing courses, teaching in a global and multilingual culture, the impact of digital literacies, and writing beyond the university.
-At the end of the week, students will have completed a detailed draft of the materials for their R&C courses.
+At the end of the workshop, students will have completed a detailed draft of the materials for their R&C courses.

 During the Fall, students are required to attend monthly meetings of the seminar and to post occasional comments to the Art of Teaching Writing blog.
 In December, students attend a daylong seminar to discuss their teaching experiences and reflect on ways to improve teaching writing on the Berkeley campus.